-Paper is organized as follows: section \ref{Moduli on a domain wall} reviews construction of moduli on domain walls, section \ref{Analytic solution} discusses an analytical solution of such a system, conditions of its existence and its properties, comparing it with the previous results in \cite{KurSh}, section \ref{1d wall on a 2d wall} describes one-dimensional wall, localized on a two-dimensional one, and in section \ref{SectionSkyrmions} skyrmion, localized on a domain wall, is constructed.
-In sections \ref{Moduli on a domain wall} and \ref{SectionSkyrmions} we provide a symmetry analysis of the systems under consideration, and Appendix is devoted to the review of the method of symmetry analysis.
+The paper is organized as follows.
+Section~\ref{Moduli on a domain wall} reviews construction of moduli on domain walls.
+Section~\ref{Analytic solution} discusses an analytic solution of such a system, the conditions of its existence, and its properties.
+We also compare this solution with the results from~\cite{KurSh}.
+Section~\ref{1d wall on a 2d wall} describes a one-dimensional wall localized on a two-dimensional one.
+In Section~\ref{SectionSkyrmions}, a skyrmion localized on a domain wall is addressed.
+In Sections~\ref{Moduli on a domain wall} and~\ref{SectionSkyrmions}, we provide the symmetry analysis of the systems under consideration.
+The mathematical tools for this analysis are reviewed in the Appendix.